republik/plattform/packages/styleguide/src/components/Editor/docs.md

 ```

 We solve the problem by adding an attribute called `end` to text nodes.
 End nodes can be placed at either end of the structure and do not contain any text.
 If someone starts writing inside an end node, the text gets reallocated to the nearest non-end node in the next normalisation cycle.

+#### Main Nodes

+The `isMain` flag signals that a node is the "principle node" of a structure.
+If this node is deleted by the writer, the whole parent structure should be deleted too.

+Example: the image node of a figure is the main node of the figure structure (image + caption).
+If the writer deletes the image, the whole figure gets removed.

 #### Linking